-Students enrolled in a bachelor's degree program in animal studies can choose from a specialization such as animal biology, animal production, exotic animal studies, pre-veterinary medicine, agribusiness management and biotechnology.
-Oftentimes an undergraduate major in animal studies is designed to lead to a graduate program in one of these fields.
+Students in animal studies bachelor's degree programs can specialize in animal biology, animal production, exotic animal studies, pre-veterinary medicine, agribusiness management or biotechnology.
+Often an undergraduate major in animal studies is the first step towards graduate study in one of these fields.

-The core subjects covered in an animal studies program include animal biology and reproduction, the anatomy and physiology of farm and domestic animals, and the principles of animal feeding and nutrition.
-Other courses depend on the program.
-For instance, a pre-veterinary track in an animal science degree program also includes courses related to biochemistry, organic chemistry, natural organisms and animal biotechnology.
+The core subjects in an animal studies program include animal biology and reproduction, anatomy and physiology of farm and domestic animals, and principles of animal feeding and nutrition.
+Other courses are program-specific.
+For instance, a pre-veterinary track in an animal science degree program includes courses in biochemistry, organic chemistry, natural organisms and animal biotechnology.

 - Professional development in animal science

 - Animal feeding and nutrition principles

 Popular Career Options

 Holders of bachelor's degrees in animal studies have numerous career options such as veterinary technician, research veterinarian, biologist and ranch manager.
 Other job possibilities are: